 Stomach ulcers usually develop in the stomach lining, but they can also appear on the intestine close to the stomach; doctors call this latter type of ulcer a duodenal ulcer.
-While the positions of these ulcers within the body differ, the treatments are similar.
-Stomach ulcers are not always painful so a patient might be unaware of their presence from the pain.
-Sometimes they have other symptoms, for example, the patient feels sick, or they have bad indigestion or heartburn.
+Stomach ulcers are not always painful, which can delay treatment.
+Some people feel sick, or experience indigestion or heartburn.
 Bacterial infections and long-term use of non-steroid drugs are the main causes of stomach ulcers.
-If you suspect you might have a stomach ulcer you need to consult a doctor.
+The location of the ulcer and other factors determine the type of treatment doctors will choose.

 If the doctor sees that the stomach ulcer developed because of a reaction to the long-term use of painkiller medications, he or she needs to review the patient's need for this drug.
 It is sometimes possible to find a remedy that brings the same benefits without damaging the stomach.
 The doctor often recommends taking a proton pump inhibitor, and sometimes they prefer to prescribe one of the H2-receptor antagonist drugs.
 Also, antacids could help to heal the ulcer.
 A gastroscopy enables the doctor to check the success of the cure.